-Schwenksville Borough is pleased to announce that Code Inspection Inc. (CI) of Horsham PA is now the UCC Code Inspection Services provider for Schwenksville Borough.
-Tom Heisner has been assigned to service Schwenksville Borough for all Plan Reviews, Permitting and Inspections relating to the Building Codes of Schwenksville Borough.
-Code Inspections Inc. will also provide Zoning and Property Maintenance review and enforcement services on an as-need basis.
-This change was effective July 10th 2015.
+Schwenksville Borough is pleased to announce that Castle Valley of Pottstown, PA is now the UCC Code Inspection Services provider for Schwenksville Borough.
+Ed Mullock has been assigned to service Schwenksville Borough for all Plan Reviews, Permitting and Inspections relating to the Building Codes of Schwenksville Borough.
+Castle Valley, Inc. will also provide Zoning and Property Maintenance review and enforcement services on an as-need basis.

-Tom will have a dedicated office hour on Thursdays from 9:00 AM to 10 AM.
-During this hour, and additional time as needed, Tom will meet with applicants by appointment, pick up permit applications filed with the Borough, issue permits, return phone calls and meet with staff regarding open permits.
-Call 1-800-288-2633 to schedule an appointment with Tom Heisner.
-Or stop by if you don’t mind waiting your turn.
+Ed will have an office hour on Thursdays from 9:00 AM to 10 AM by appointment.
+During this hour, and additional time as needed, Ed will meet with applicants by appointment, pick up permit applications filed with the Borough, issue permits, return phone calls and meet with staff regarding open permits.
+Call 610-469-8414 Option #2 to schedule an appointment with Ed Mullock .

 All Permit Applications for Construction, Rental Inspections, Re-Sale Inspections, Change In Tenancy, or signs; as well as zoning, stormwater mgt., Road Opening/Sidewalk Replacement etc. should still be filed with Schwenksville Borough.
 Forms and applications are listed below or are accessible from a link listed under “I want to” on the left side of this home page”.
 The Construction Permit shall be used for New Construction, Renovations, Alterations, Electrical, Plumbing and Mechanical Permits.
 An application for a commercial or accessible plan review is also available.
-More information and guidelines are available at http://www.codeinspectionsinc.com/inspection.php.
-The New 2015 FEE SCHEDULE is available here.
+The 2019 Fee Schedule is available here.
 Checks made payable to SCHWENKSVILLE BOROUGH may be submitted through the Borough when the permit application is dropped off or when the permit is issued; All other permits are made payable to Schwenksville Borough as indicated below.

 Primary inspections hours in Schwenksville Borough will be Tuesday and Thursday mornings.
 All other inspection times will be accommodated as able with sufficient notice.
-Inspections with Tom Heisner should be scheduled by calling Borough Hall at 610-287-7442 or by emailing email@example.com.
-You can also call CI 1-800-288-2633 if you are unable to reach Borough Staff.
+Inspections with Ed Molluck should be scheduled by calling Castle Valleyl at 610-469-8414 Option 2.
+Borough staff at 610-287-7442 can assist you if you have any difficulties.